Locations:

 When should I see my healthcare provider?

 You may want to talk to a provider if you think you’re drinking too much alcohol too often.
 Your provider knows it’s not always easy to share personal information like alcohol use.
-They’ll discuss your concerns without making judgements about your situation and check your health.
+They’ll discuss your concerns without making judgments and check your health to see how alcohol use is affecting your body.

 • Is my condition reversible?